Yunshu921/Analysis-factors-determining-U.S.-Stock-return-rate/README.md

 -   `inputs/llm` contains the chat history with Chat-GPT3.5.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document - paper.qmd, the PDF of the reproduction paper - paper.pdf, and reference bibliography file - references.bib.
--   `inputs/data` contains the data file to be used for analysis and in appendix figures.
+-   `inputs/data` contains the data file to be used for analysis.
 -   `inputs/literature` contains the original paper.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document - paper.qmd, the PDF of the reproduction paper - paper.pdf, and reference bibliography file - references.bib.
+-   `outputs/data` contains three cleaned datasets.
--   `replication/scripts` contains the code used to replicate each of the figures.
+-   `scripts` contains the R scripts used to simulate, save and test data.
--   `replication/plots` contains the replicated figures.
--   `replication/helper_functions` contains